eileenlimur/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This was a project created as a part of my Lighthouse Labs web development bootcamp curriculum.
+This was a project created as a part of the Lighthouse Labs web development bootcamp curriculum.
 The server was built by Lighthouse Labs.
 I built upon the pre-existing app framework to practice my HTML, CSS, JS, jQuery and AJAX front-end skills.
 The app does not allow user registration; it generates random users (but will add your desired tweet content to the tweets display!).
 Some responsive design was implemented.

 ## Previews